 Once you really get what you bring everywhere (life & business) it becomes really easy to delegate what you suck at and appreciate the people that are great at it more than ever.

 If you own the company or are in management, it starts with you.
 I would recommend that you read the newly released book called “It’s the Manager” from Gallup® (May 2019).

 Take the CliftonStrengths® Assessment (how you’re hardwired to approach anything), add the BP10™ (what type of entrepreneurial talents you have aka where your business building talents lay) and hire a coach that you click with to walk you through what it all means.
 To date I have not met anyone who has resisted the results, rather they all say “yep, that’s me”.
 So, why not start with your talents and see how you’re using them, and then roll it out to your team?

 As with anything, it’s not a one-time fix as life is constantly in motion with new possibilities being presented.
-What would it look like to have a team that not only have fun together but one that performs consistently and are engaged?
+What would it look like to have a team that not only has fun together but one that performs consistently and is engaged?
 What value would that create for your business?

 Here are THREE actions that you can take this week without even taking the assessment:

 1. Send out a brief survey